Fire risks in your forest

 • what species you're planting and how you're going to manage them.

-There is a range of burn rates for tree species in New Zealand.
+There are a range of burn rates for tree species in New Zealand.

 A scale of flammability for tree species ranging from 1 for species with a lower fire risk and 10 for species with a higher fire risk, 5 is the average.
 Species in section 1, the lowest risk, are kōtukutuku and broadleaf.
 In section 3 are Douglas-fir, Tas